-Easter is two weeks away.
+Easter is less than three weeks away.
 Have you thought about preparing for Easter celebrations?

 We spend so much time preparing and celebrating Christmas that we often neglect Easter.
 Easter is the most important holiday Christians can celebrate.
 It’s the day Christ defeats death and offers each of us a way to heaven and God’s family.